Eagle Lake RV Resort

 In 2016 boats 10' to 12' were getting in, then we had a lot of rain and were back up to 16'ers getting in!

 2017 has been a dry year so the lake level has dropped some.
 As of mid-July, boats about 14' with shallow hulls and low trailers (preferably with rollers instead of skids) are getting in.
+At the end of August we have still had no rain so 12' car-toppers, canoes and kayaks are being launched.

 We do not bring in heavy equipment to dig out a launching trough, as the sand just settles back in.
 When we tried it many years ago, we dug a 4 foot wide trench, 8 feet long, and it silted back in within 48 hours.